Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Conclusion

 \section{Conclusion}

-In this paper, we present a more realistic threat model in which the attacker is a regular user who can only upload a small trigger image that appears within a dynamically changing environment.
-To address the challenges posed by dynamic visual contexts and limited screenshot coverage, we propose \tool, a novel attack framework that introduces two key novelties:\emph{LLM-Driven Environment Simulation}, which enables large-scale automatic generation of realistic and diverse webpage simulations, and \emph{Attention Black Hole}, which explicitly guides the agent’s focus toward the trigger region.
+In this paper, we present a more realistic threat model in which the attacker is a regular user who can only upload trigger images that appear within a dynamically changing environment.
+To address the challenges posed by dynamic environment, we propose \tool, a novel attack framework that introduces two key novelties:\emph{LLM-Driven Environment Simulation}, which enables large-scale automatic generation of realistic and diverse webpage simulations, and \emph{Attention Black Hole}, which explicitly guides the agent’s focus toward the trigger region.
 Extensive experiments across multiple websites and models demonstrate that \tool significantly outperforms existing methods in attack success rate.
 Ablation and closed-loop evaluations further confirm the effectiveness and real-world applicability of the proposed techniques.
 Through an evaluation of several commonly used defense strategies, we find that existing defense strategies fail to effectively mitigate the threat of \tool without compromising the utility of the agent.
 Overall, our study reveals the inherent vulnerabilities in widely used LVLM-powered GUI agents.
 Future work may explore automated trigger detection and effective defenses that preserve usability in open-world web environments.